 Spaniards built many forts that can be admired today, such as the magnificent Castillo de San Felipe de Barajas, bastions and even the underground breakwater, which was built to avoid the maritime access to the city.
 They also built a wonderful colonial city, which was named “Corralito de Piedra” by the poet, writer, composer and businessman of Cartagena, Daniel Lemaitre Tono.

-In those narrows streets, its colonial past is more alive than ever, thanks to the effort of hundreds of people who have decided to return the splendor to the big old houses and to the State entities, which have restored many other buildings, for the enjoyment of locals and foreigners.
+It is precisely among those narrow streets that its colonial past is more alive than ever, thanks to the efforts of hundreds of private individuals who have been given the task of restoring the splendor of old and dilapidated houses and state entities that have restored as much, for the enjoyment of their own and extraños.

-The tourist can walk from one square to the next, passing by coffee shops, bars and restaurants, located around the squares of Santa Teresa, San Pedro, Santo Domingo and on its adjacent streets, offering a wide variety of specialties.
+To come and go from one square to another.
+Love the cafes, bars and restaurants that operate in the plazas of Santa Teresa, San Pedro, Santo Domingo, San Diego and its surrounding streets offering a variety of specialties.